l-zeuch/yagpdb.vim/README.md

 ## Other Contributions

-Some of the regex in this plugin was developed by @DZ-TM (GitHub).
+Some of the regex in this plugin was developed by [@DZ-TM](https://github.com/DZ-TM).
 If you like it, feel free to give him cookies as a reward.

 ## License